December 2023 Meeting

 See on a map

-This month we're hosted by the lovely folk at Redcat Digital in their offices in Timber Yard on Drysdale Street.
-Full venue and registration details are given below.
+This time we're being hosted by the lovely folk at Cleo in their offices, on Shoreditch High St. Full venue and registration details are given below.

 Agenda